 Early in his career, De Villaine worked in the wine business in both New York and California.
 A moment in time that elevated the perception of Napa Valley wines, referred to as the Paris tasting of 1976, was attended by De Villaine; he was one of the judges.

-Their approach to wine making is somewhat minimal in nature as much of the work that goes into making these premium wines starts and ends in the vineyards.
-The wine making team handles the fruit as minimally and gently as possible although once picked they have a rigorous sorting program in place allowing only the finest fruit to be used.
-Gravity flow is used as much as possible rather than pumps – each of the barrel lots is carefully followed throughout its aging and only the “best” barrels are selected for their final blends.
+The wine making team handles the grapes as minimally and gently as possible although once picked they have a rigorous sorting program in place allowing only the finest berries to be used.
+Gravity flow is used as much as possible rather than pumps; each of the barrel lots is carefully followed throughout its aging and only the “best” barrels are selected for their final blends.

 —

-Because this is a small winery and they do receive a number of requests for tastings, you should schedule appointments well in advance.
+Because this is a small winery and they do receive a number of requests for tastings, one should schedule appointments well in advance.
 As with other small area wineries, they have more time constraints during harvest in September and October and they are already a fairly small operation with only a few employees.

 Domaine Romanée Conti